pkalivas/radiate/docs/examples.md

 > Objective - Evolve a `Graph<f32>` to solve the XOR problem (NeuroEvolution).
 >
->  Warning - only available with the `radiate-extensions` crate
+>  Warning - only available with the `radiate-gp` crate

 ??? example